-- 4.2 The Merchant Shipping and Fishing Vessels (Health and Safety at Work) Regulations 1997 require employers to make a suitable and sufficient assessment of the risks to the health and safety of workers arising in the normal course of their activities or duties.
-Guidance on these regulations and on the principals of risk assessment is contained in a Marine Guidance Note (currently MGN 20 (M&F)).
-Although share fishermen are not currently considered workers, it is strongly recommended that a risk assessment is done, regardless of the number of crew and their employment status. - 4.3 A risk assessment is intended to be a careful examination of the vessel's procedures or operations which could cause harm, so that decisions can be made as to whether adequate control measures are in place to reduce those risks to an acceptable level or whether more should be done. - 4.4 The assessment should first identify the hazards that are present and then establish whether a hazard is significant and whether it is already covered by satisfactory precautions to control the risk, including consideration of the likelihood of the failure of those precautions that are already in place.

-- 4.5 The health and safety risk assessment must also be reviewed regularly, (at least annually) to ensure that it remains appropriate to the vessel's fishing method and operation.
-If there has been a change of fishing method or of operational practice, the assessment must also be reviewed accordingly. - 4.6 Risk assessments of the vessel are particular to each employer.
-When a vessel is sold, the new owner must complete, or arrange the completion of a new risk assessment and self-certification. - 4.7 All members of the crew shall be informed of all measures to be taken regarding health and safety on board the vessel.
+- 4.2 The Merchant Shipping and Fishing Vessels (Health and Safety at Work) Regulations 1997, as amended, or any superseding document require suitable and sufficient assessment of the risks to the health and safety of fishermen, which means/includes every person (except pilots solely engaged for that purpose) employed or engaged in any capacity on board any fishing vessel arising in the normal course of their activities or duties.
+Guidance on these regulations and on the principals of risk assessment is contained in a Marine Guidance Note (currently MGN 587 (M&F)) or any superseding document. - 4.3 A risk assessment is intended to be a careful examination of the vessels procedures or operations which could cause harm, so that decisions can be made as to whether adequate control measures are in place to reduce those risks to an acceptable level or whether more should be done. - 4.4 The assessment should first identify the hazards that are present and then establish whether a hazard is significant and whether it is already covered by satisfactory precautions to control the risk, including consideration of the likelihood of the failure of those precautions that are already in place. - 4.5 The health and safety risk assessment must also be reviewed regularly, (at least annually) to ensure that it remains appropriate to the vessel's fishing method and operation.
+If there has been a change of fishing method or of operational practice, the assessment must also be reviewed accordingly. - 4.6 Risk assessments of the vessel are particular to each vessel.
+When a vessel is sold, the new owner must complete, or arrange the completion of, a new risk assessment and self-certification. - 4.7 All members of the crew shall be informed of all measures to be taken regarding health and safety on board the vessel.
 Such information must be easily understood and promulgated for all to see by the persons concerned.
 All members of the crew must sign aforementioned Risk Assessment to agree it has been understood. - 4.8 Where risks to the health and safety of the crew cannot be prevented or sufficiently controlled by collective or technical means of protection, they must be provided with personal protective equipment. - 4.9 Personal protective equipment in the form of clothing or over clothing shall be in bright colours, contrasting with the marine environment and clearly visible.
 Reference must be made to The Merchant Shipping and Fishing Vessels (Personal Protective Equipment) Regulations 1999, No 2205, MSN 1870 and MGN 311, or any superseding documents.